Forgotten Hard Rock Albums: "Killen" (1987)

-I will be honest and admit that after more than a quarter century, I remember next to nothing about Killen's set that night (aside from a vague recollection that they may have covered a Motorhead song).
-In other words, I didn't become a life long fan, but I didn't think they sucked, either...
-In fact, they didn't make much of an impression on me at all.
-Over the next few years of college I would occasionally see their album - released on the band's own private "Victora Records" label - on the shelves of local record stores, but I never pulled the trigger on a copy.
+I will be honest, I remember next to nothing about Killen's set that night (aside from a vague recollection that they may have covered a Motorhead song).
+Over my next few years of college I occasionally saw their album - released by the band on their own "Victora Records" label - on the shelves of local Staten Island record stores, but I never bought a copy.
 Eventually I graduated, moved away from the area, and forgot all about Killen for close to two decades.
 I assumed that the rest of the metal world had done the same... but I was wrong!!

 "Soldiers of Steel"